What is an Executive Employment Agreement?

-There are more than 100 industry or occupation awards that cover most people who work in Australia.
-An employer can be covered by more than one award depending on the jobs the employees do.
+More than 100 industry or occupation awards cover most people who work in Australia.
+An employer can be covered by more than one award, depending on the employees’ jobs.

 You can use the Find My Award tool to check for award coverage on the Fair Work website.
 As stated above, it’s likely that executives will be “award-free”.

-If you are unsure about the status of an employee, you should seek legal advice.
+If you are unsure about an employee’s status, you should seek legal advice.

 Is this Executive Employment Agreement template legally binding?

 All of our templates have been drafted by qualified Australian lawyers who hold an Australian legal practicing certificate.

 We are affiliated with a commercial law firm based in Sydney.